d365collaborative/d365fo.tools/docs/Invoke-D365DBSyncPartial.md

 Invoke-D365DBSyncPartial -ModelName "FleetManagement"
 ```

-Will sync the all base and extension elements from the "FleetManagement" model
+Will sync all base and extension elements from the "FleetManagement" model
 This will invoke the sync engine and have it work against the database.
 It will run with the default value "PartialList" as the SyncMode.

 It will run the sync process against all tables, views, data entities, table-extensions, view-extensions and data entities-extensions of provided model

 ## PARAMETERS